brunogarcia/vue-magic-the-gathering/README.md

-# Vue with search and multiple filters
+# Vue and the API of Magic The Gathering

+A project developed with Vue, Vuex, Vuetify, Vue Testing Library, and the API of Magic The Gathering.

 ## Project setup
 ```